Taser maker’s early science: From garage tests to stun gun empire

-SCOTTSDALE, Arizona (Reuters) - Taser International persuaded police departments to buy its electrified weapons by touting internal research attesting to the devices’ safety.
+SCOTTSDALE, Arizona, Sept 20 (Reuters) - Taser International persuaded police departments to buy its electrified weapons by touting internal research attesting to the devices’ safety.
 But Taser’s claims about its early studies were overstated, a Reuters examination has found.

 In marketing materials released early last decade, Taser described its initial research as using an approach comparable to what the U.S. Food and Drug Administration requires.
 But the FDA doesn’t regulate weapons.
 Moreover, Reuters learned that Taser’s early science – beginning with one pig, five dogs and some willing police volunteers – didn’t rise to the agency’s level of rigor.